Mapping class groups of simply connected 4-manifolds with boundary: Elements of modified surgery theory

 For a smooth $n$-manifold $X$ we will write the stable normal vector bundle via its classifying map $\nu_X \colon X\to\BSO$.
 Given a pair $(B,p)$, where $B$ has the homotopy type of a CW complex and $p\colon B\to \BSO$ is a fibration, a map $\xi\colon X\to B$ is called a \emph{$B$-structure} on $X$ if the diagram

-commutes up to homotopy.
+commutes.
 When $X$ is a $\TOP$ manifold, the same definitions and notation are used, except with $\BSTOP$ in place of $\BSO$ and $\nu_X$ now representing the stable topological normal bundle (see e.g.~\cite[\textsection 7]{TheGuide} for definitions).

-Two closed $n$-manifolds with $B$-structure $(X_i,\xi_i)$, $i=0,1$ are \emph{cobordant over $B$} if there exists $(W,\Xi)$, consisting of a cobordism $W$ between $X_0$ and $X_1$, together with a $B$-structure such that $\partial (W,\Xi)=(X_0,\xi_0)\sqcup-(X_1,\xi_1)$, so that in particular the diagram
+Two closed $\CAT$ $n$-manifolds with $B$-structure $(X_i,\xi_i)$, $i=0,1$ are \emph{cobordant over $B$} if there exists $(W,\Xi)$, consisting of a cobordism $W$ between $X_0$ and $X_1$, together with a $B$-structure~$\Xi$ such that $\partial (W,\Xi)=(X_0,\xi_0)\sqcup-(X_1,\xi_1)$, so that in particular the diagram